apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/apimatic/generate-typescript-sdk.md

 ---
 sidebar_position: 3
 sidebar_label: Generate a Portal & SDK
-title: Use APIMatic to generate a TypeScript SDK and Developer Portal
+title: Generate a TypeScript SDK and Developer Portal
 description: Learn how to generate and use a TypeScript SDK from a developer portal.
 Follow the steps to preview the API portal, download the SDK, install dependencies, and build the SDK for use in a sample app.
 Get runnable code samples to help build your application.
 keywords:
     - Generate